 {\it The Haldane model.} The non-interacting version of this model describes tight binding electrons, hopping between nearest-neighbor and next-to-nearest-neighbor sites of an hexagonal lattice, in the presence of an external, {\it dipolar}, transverse magnetic field, as well as of a staggered chemical potential.
-We think the hexagonal lattice as the union of two translated copies of a triangular lattice $\Lambda$, with $\ell_{1,2}=(3/2,\mp\sqrt3/2)$.
+I think the hexagonal lattice as the union of two translated copies of a triangular lattice $\Lambda$, with $\ell_{1,2}=(3/2,\mp\sqrt3/2)$.
 The sites of the two copies can be represented as being white (corresponding to a `color label' $\sigma=1$) and black (corresponding to a `color label' $\sigma=2$).
-We shall think $\Lambda$ as coinciding with the sub-lattice of white sites, and the black sites as belonging to $\Lambda+(1,0)$.
-The creation/annihilation operators associated to the white site located at $x\in\Lambda$ will be denoted $\psi^\pm_{x,1}$, while the same operators associated to the black site located at $x+(1,0)$ will be denoted $\psi^\pm_{x,2}$.
+I think $\Lambda$ as coinciding with the sub-lattice of white sites, and the black sites as belonging to $\Lambda+(1,0)$.
+The creation/annihilation operators associated with the white site located at $x\in\Lambda$ will be denoted by $\psi^\pm_{x,1}$, while the same operators associated with the black site located at $x+(1,0)$ will be denoted by $\psi^\pm_{x,2}$.

 The hopping Hamiltonian of the Haldane model is defined as follows: